kineticsystem/vscode_ros2/README.md

 }
 ```

 Following is a more complex solution that requires you to modify the Python file.
-Add this code to the end of the launch file to convert it to normal Python file:
+Add this code to the end of the launch file to convert it to a normal Python file:

 ```python
 def main():